How To Query Multiple Databases and Generate Reports

 Applications of UnityJDBC:

-- Web-based reporting - Reporting software such as Jasper Reports and Pentaho have limits on generating reports requiring data from multiple sources.
-With UnityJDBC, the multiple sources appear as one to the reporting software and real-time integration queries can be done easily using only SQL.
+- Web-based reporting - With UnityJDBC, the multiple sources appear as one to the reporting software and real-time integration queries can be done easily using only SQL and any reporting software such as Tableau, Splunk, Jasper Reports, and Pentaho.

 - Developing portable applications - If you are developing an application that may use different databases, a major challenge is that each database dialect is slightly different (especially functions).
 UnityJDBC provides function translation and substitution for major database dialects.
 You can develop your application with one dialect of SQL and UnityJDBC will translate it to MySQL, Oracle, SQL Server, or any database that is used.